As Carbon Dioxide Levels Rise, Major Crops Are Losing Nutrients

 "Some of the varieties, you ought to see that they're bigger," says Ziska.
 They've all been growing for the same amount of time, but the high CO2 coffee plants are larger.
 The extra CO2 seems to be making them grow faster.

-Scientists have noticed that in many kind of plants, higher CO2 produces bigger crops.
+Scientists have noticed that in many kinds of plants, higher CO2 produces bigger crops.
 That sounds like a good thing.

 But there's a problem.
 Bigger doesn't necessarily mean better.
 And while they're still testing what this means for coffee's quality, scientists have seen that other crops have lost some of their nutritional value under higher CO2 conditions.

-For example: rice, a primary food source for more than 2 billion people.
+One example is rice, a primary food source for more than 2 billion people.

 Ziska recently teamed up with an international group of scientists to study whether high CO2 had an effect on the rice's nutrition.
 "Was it changing not just how the plant grew, but the quality of the plant?" he asked.